open-rpc/design/README.md

-# design
+# Open RPC - Design

-home of open-rpc designers and the open rpc assets / style guide for marketing.
+Home of open-rpc designers and the open rpc assets / style guide for marketing.